 The agile project planning approach is much different from traditional project management techniques.
 There are a few of the fundamental differences are;

 The agile project plan is defining the activities, duration, and dependencies based on the project features.
 Also, it makes assumptions based on features while the traditional system totally based on the assumption made by the understanding of project managers and project teams.

 Secondly, the agile project plan gives detailed information about a short timeframe for which the project team can guess the situation such as 2 to 4 weeks.
 This iteration is repeated several times over the whole project lifecycle.

 Moreover, the work in this iteration period is based on the prioritization of features and functional ability of the project team that is called velocity in agile PM.
-With time situation, prioritizes, and project team changes.
+With time situations, prioritizes, and project team changes.